forwinder15/learndiesels/content/posts/2020-10-25--5-best-toolboxes-for-mechancis-under-2k/index.md

 ---
 title: 6 Best Pro Mechanics Tool Chests For Under $2,000
-category: Recommended Tools
+category: Recommended Products
 cover: toolb.JPG
 author: Johnathan Coker
-updated: 'Last updated: Dec 11, 2020'
+updated: "Last updated: Dec 11, 2020"
 ---

 ![toolbox and truck](./toolb.JPG)

 As a professional mechanic, your box plays an important role in your life.
 You touch it every day.
 Is it _really_ just bent metal and slides?
 It holds your tools, keeps them in order, and keeps them safe.
 So, in this article, I want to answer "what makes a good toolbox".
 Then I will give me my list that my friends and I have compiled as the best toolboxes for your hard-earned money.

 We are going to look at tool chests under $2,000.
 That means they won't be "off the tool truck".
 But that's ok.
 They will all be American steel and lifetime warranty.
 Boxes are **bent metal and sliders.** You don't have to get _the brand_ to get a good one.

 I also wrote a [complete tool guide](/the-tool-guide-for-new-diesel-mechanics/) if you're interested.

 ## What makes a great toolbox? 👇